rmccrear/level-4-course-content/aws-hands-on/s3-multer/assignment.md

 You will have to change your POST and PUT routes to handle the file upload and update the image URL in the database.

+Note: this blog post shows clearly how to implement the node server with multer and s3: [Upload Images to AWS S3 using Multer in Node.js](https://dev.to/paras594/upload-images-to-aws-s3-using-multer-in-nodejs-1164)

 ```js
 // Upload file to S3
 router.post('/upload', upload, (req, res) => {